-The idea for a cluster tray or Pi Tray was formed when I started out designing the Less-is-More (LiM) Raspberry Pi Compute Modle 4 (CM4) cluster carrier board.
+The idea for a cluster tray, or Pi Tray, was formed when I started out designing the Less-is-More (LiM) Raspberry Pi Compute Module 4 (CM4) cluster carrier board.

 All the cluster set ups for Raspberry Pis I found on the Internet have the boards lined up either side by side or one above the other.
-This type of alignemnt of the Raspeberry Pis requires venting and fans to curculate the heat away and out of the cases from the CPU’s.
+This type of alignment of the Raspberry Pis requires venting and fans to circulate the heat away from the CPUs and out of the cases.